webaware/gravity-forms-dps-pxpay/readme.txt

 ### What Gravity Forms license do I need?

 Any Gravity Forms license will do.
-You can use this plugin with the Personal, Business or Developer licenses.
+You can use this plugin with the Basic, Pro, or Elite licenses.

 ### How do I build a form with credit card payments?